jiang-junyao/DRCTdb/README.md

 - (I) Use disease related marker genes to perform co-expression analysis;
 - (II) TF-target analysis in marker regions;
 - (III) Integrate information from I and II to predict underlying regulation mechanisms in disease related cell types.
-- (IV) identify which SNPs open chromatin to cause disease and which SNPs close chromatin to cause disease
+- (IV) Identify which SNPs open chromatin to cause disease and which SNPs close chromatin to cause disease